 Second Phase Training for Civil Defence Volunteers Held in Dimapur

-Dimapur, Jan 15, 2026: The second phase training programme for Civil Defence Volunteers, Wardens and Chief Wardens in Dimapur district was conducted from January 14 to January 20, 2026, at the Multi-Purpose Sports Complex near the DC Court.
+Dimapur, Jan 15, 2026: The second phase of the Civil Defence training programme for Civil Defence Volunteers, Wardens and Chief Wardens was conducted in Dimapur district from January 14 to January 20, 2026, at the Multi-Purpose Sports Complex near the DC Court.
+The week-long programme was organized by the Home Guards, Civil Defence and State Disaster Response Force (HG, CD & SDRF), Nagaland, as part of ongoing efforts to strengthen disaster preparedness and community resilience across the district.

 Second Phase Training for Civil Defence Volunteers Held in Dimapur